fwupd/fwupd/plugins/nvme/README.md

 The daemon will decompress the cabinet archive and extract a firmware blob in an unspecified binary file format.

+This plugin supports the following protocol ID:

+ * org.nvmexpress

 GUID Generation
 ---------------